 Please, please, please NAME your child's uniform!

 Really this should be called Found Property!
 We have a room set aside for Lost Property and you are welcome to come and look for your child's belongings during normal school hours.
 Unfortunately many items are not named and we are unable to return them to their rightful owner.
 At the end of the each term we give away items that are not uniform to Red Cross.
-Uniform that is not named is washed and made available for sale - if you would like to help with this please let Shona or Reo in The Office know.
+Uniform that is not named is washed and made available for sale - if you would like to help with this please let Matua James or Shona and Reo in The Office know.

 End of Day Messages